-You do NOT want to lose your audience’s attention, as you’ll have a heck of a time pulling them back in.
+You don’t want to lose your audience’s attention, as you’ll have a heck of a time reeling them back in.
 This makes every talk a dance with your audience, to keep them engaged

 And the best way to gauge your audience is by reading faces.
 Look at your listener’s body language too.
 Then, just as important, get your audience involved in your talk and see how they react.
 If you ask a question and receive dead silence, you need to hit the panic alarm.

 In short, make a boring presentation engaging!

 #3 Manage pressure & conquer stress

 You’ll speak with strangers who’ve heard 10 similar pitches as yours, in the past month.
 To be blunt, most people will give two shits about your speech.

 Just think of the last time you stepped into Home Depot, and a sales rep tried to hook you to buy solar panels.
 You probably gave them the ‘get away from me!’ face.

 Similarly, your listeners may also be in a hurry to get back to their day-to-day work.
 So, the last thing they want is to listen to you endlessly ramble.
 For this reason alone, they may come off as standoffish.
 This naturally then amps up the pressure for you as the presenter.

 If this wasn’t enough, you may have a sales quota to reach.
 Maybe you need to close X number of sales a month, otherwise, you’ll lose your job.
 So, your stress levels will further skyrocket.

 But, you can’t allow your audience to sense your stress, or you’re a goner.
 No one wants to close a contract with someone who is fear-stricken.
 Especially, since you’ll now probably describe your product in a doubtful manner.
 And this will make your product seem inferior and unworthy of the big bucks.